miracl/maas-sdk-dotnet-core2/README.md

  - `ActivateIdentityAsync` - activates the identity in the Platform and the user could continue its registration and setup a PIN
  - `HandleNewIdentityPush` - validates the request from the Platform when Full Custom Verification with Push type used and return an `Identity` object
  - `HandleNewIdentityPullAsync` - requests from the Platform if there is a started registration for the specified identity id and returns an `Identity` for it if so
+ - `ParseCustomEmailQueryString` - parses the query string for the Custom Email Verification and returns an `IdentityActivationParams` object

 ## Samples